Ion Croitoru: Early career (1984–1994)

-Croitoru began his career as a bouncer in a Hamilton bar, and was recruited into wrestling after being observed by a patron who happened to be a wrestler.
+Sometime in the early 1980s, Croitoru, then working a bouncer in a Hamilton bar, was recruited into professional wrestling after being observed by a patron who happened to be a wrestler.
 He trained with Nick DeCarlo and Victor Rosettani Sr. before debuting in Stampede Wrestling in 1984.
 Bruce Hart gave Croitoru the ring name Orhan Turgedan, the Terrible Turk, a name he only wrestled under for a short time after leaving the promotion.
 Croitoru continued to wrestle in independent promotions across Canada, such as Grand Prix Wrestling in the Maritimes and Superstars of Wrestling in Windsor, Ontario.

-In 1985, Croitoru entered the U.S. wrestling scene and joined the American Wrestling Association (AWA), where he received a push and was given a reign as AWA Southern Heavyweight champion.
+In 1985, Croitoru entered the United States wrestling scene and joined the American Wrestling Association (AWA), where he received a push and was given a reign as AWA Southern Heavyweight champion.
 He defeated Jerry Lawler to win the belt on August 16, but dropped it back to Lawler in a rematch on September 6.
 The following month, Croitoru joined the World Wrestling Federation (WWF, now WWE) as Johnny K-9, where he competed until 1989.
 Croitoru claimed that he decided on this name while being arrested after a fight; he saw "K-9" written on a paddywagon and decided on the ring name.

 Croitoru's signature moves were the Stomach Claw and the Flying Headbutt.
-Standing six feet tall, shaved completely bald and sporting a Fu Manchu moustache, he was typecast as a heel, who excelled in generating heat (fan anger) by his exploits in the ring.
+Standing six feet tall, shaved completely bald and sporting a Fu Manchu moustache, he was typecast as a heel who excelled in generating heat (fan anger) by his exploits in the ring.
 Croitoru usually showed up in the ring wearing black tights and a collar around his neck, and proceeded to generate heat from the audiences before his matches started.
 One television commentator stated that Croitoru's fighting style was "like an animal or a dog."
 Canadian journalist Adrian Humphreys called him a "hugely entertaining and dirty fighter" whose antics made him natural as a heel.
-Croitoru liked his "bad boy" image, once telling a reporter he was the "baddest of the bad", going on to say, "You can print that.
+Croitoru liked his "bad boy" image, once telling a reporter he was the "baddest of the bad," going on to say, "You can print that.
 I want everyone to know."

 Croitoru worked as a jobber to the stars, putting over such wrestlers as Pedro Morales, Tito Santana and Paul Orndorff.
 He wrestled in many tag team matches and formed a short-lived team with Barry O in 1986, but his biggest match in the WWF was a televised bout against Hulk Hogan.